 The nature of our business exposes us to various types of third-party legal claims, including, but not limited to, civil rights claims relating to conditions of confinement and/or mistreatment, sexual misconduct claims brought by prisoners or detainees, medical malpractice claims, product liability claims, intellectual property infringement claims, claims relating to employment matters (including, but not limited to, employment discrimination claims, union grievances and wage and hour claims), property loss claims, environmental claims, automobile liability claims, contractual claims and claims for personal injury or other damages resulting from contact with our facilities, programs, electronic monitoring products, personnel or prisoners, including damages arising from a prisoner's escape or from a disturbance or riot at a facility.
 In addition, our management contracts generally require us to indemnify the governmental agency against any damages to which the governmental agency may be subject in connection with such claims or litigation.
 We maintain insurance coverage for these general types of claims, except for claims relating to employment matters, for which we carry no insurance.
 However, we generally have high deductible payment requirements on our primary insurance policies, including our general liability insurance, and there are also varying limits on the maximum amount of our overall coverage.
 As a result, the insurance we maintain to cover the various liabilities to which we are exposed may not be adequate.
-Any losses relating to matters for which we are either uninsured or for which we do not have adequate insurance could have a material adverse effect on our business, financial condition or results of operations.
-In addition, any losses relating to employment matters could have a material adverse effect on our business, financial condition or results of operations.
+Any losses relating to matters for which we are either uninsured or for which we do not have adequate insurance, including any losses relating to employment matters, could have a material adverse effect on our business, financial condition or results of operations.